PBS Utah Recognizes Earth Day Throughout the Month of April

 Earth Day is celebrated around the world each year on April 22.
 It’s a day when we’re encouraged to learn more about the environment and caring for our planet.
 Celebrate with these resources from PBS Utah, PBS, and PBS KIDS!

-From PBS Utah
+From PBS & PBS Utah

 a pbs utah documentary